orgamiapps/orgamiappV1/BUILD_ISSUE_RESOLUTION.md

 1. ✅ Check that the app is running on the emulator
 2. ✅ Navigate to the **My Profile** screen
-3. ✅ Verify the new debugging features are working:
+3. ✅ Verify profile loads:
    - Debug logging in console
    - Refresh button in tab bar
-   - Debug info in empty state
-   - Run Diagnostics button

 ## Testing the My Profile Events Fix